-- Repayments offset by new loans facilities originated during the period resulted in a net increase of the gross carrying amount of the relative books by 7.4%, with a corresponding \$1.5M increase in loss allowance measured.
-In 2022, it resulted in a net increase of the gross carrying amount of the relative books by 9.2%, with a corresponding \$8.8 M decrease in loss allowance measured. - The write-off of loans and investments with a total gross carrying amount of \$37.0M resulted in the reduction of the Stage 3 loss allowance by the same amount (2022: \$19.8M). - There was no derecognition of financial assets for 2023, as a result there was no corresponding impact to the Stage 3 allowance.
+- Repayments offset by new loans facilities originated during the period resulted in a net increase of the gross carrying amount of the relative books by 9.2%, with a corresponding \$1.5M increase in loss allowance measured.
+In 2022, it resulted in a net increase of the gross carrying amount of the relative books by 9.2%, with a corresponding \$8.8 M increase in loss allowance measured. - The write-off of loans and investments with a total gross carrying amount of \$37.0M resulted in the reduction of the Stage 3 loss allowance by the same amount.
+(2022: \$19.8M). - There were no derecognition of financial assets for 2023, as a result there were no corresponding impact to the Stage 3 allowance.
+In 2022, the derecognition was nil, with a corresponding Stage 3 allowance of nil.